nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 :::info

-Destroying an Entity will trigger the event [`Destroy`](/scripting-reference/classes/base-classes/entity.mdx#event-destroy) and also will automatically detach all attached entities it had attached with [`:AttachTo()`](/scripting-reference/classes/base-classes/actor.mdx#function-attachto)¹.
+Destroying an Entity will trigger the event <EventReference type="Class" class_name="Entity" event="Destroy" is_base /> and also will automatically detach all attached entities it had attached with <MethodReference type="Class" class_name="Actor" method="AttachTo" is_base />¹.

 ¹*If you attached entities with `lifespan_when_detached` parameter other than `-1`, all attached entities will be destroyed as well 😉*.